Basic Soap Recipe

 For more information on soap making see Soap Making 101 and the “Homemade Soap” tab in the Navigation menu at the top of the page.

 If you are searching for Lye, you can find some HERE.
 It’s good lye, though I laugh at the idea of “food grade” lye.
-That’s absurd.
+It may cure olives at a seriously diluted consistency, but don’t go putting it near your skin!
 If you’re looking for some local, try a hardware store and look in the plumbing section.
+I’ve had a few mishaps with lye having rocks where I had to sift it, or even had my lye water turn neon blue from some crazy chemical they added.
+So don’t buy them out on your first visit.
+Find a brand that works.

-- Melt the lard, olive oil, and coconut oils together in a large stainless steel pot and remove from heat.
+- Combine tallow, olive oil, and coconut oil in a stainless steel pot and heat to 100 degrees F.

 Shared on some of these great blogs.